WireGuard

 Adjusting the MTU value

-Due to too low MTU (lower than 1280), wg-quick may have failed to create the WireGuard interface.
+Due to a too low MTU (lower than 1280), wg-quick may have failed to create the WireGuard interface.
 This can be solved by setting the MTU value in WireGuard configuration in Interface section on client.

 foo.config